Ricky Holmes: Sheffield United

 On 15 January 2018, Holmes made the switch from Charlton Athletic to Sheffield United for an undisclosed fee after a year and a half at the Valley, rejoining former Northampton manager Chris Wilder.

 He was transfer-listed by Sheffield United at the end of the 2018–19 season.

 On 4 May 2020, having been released at the end of his Sheffield United contract, Holmes stated that he would retire from professional football due to a back injury picked up whilst working on a building site in Horsham, during his time playing semi-professionally at Chelmsford City.

 Oxford United (loan)

 On 9 August 2018, Holmes signed for Oxford United on a season-long loan.
 He returned to his parent club in January 2019 for treatment after his appearances were limited by a back injury.

 Gillingham (loan)

 Holmes signed for Gillingham on loan on transfer deadline day in January 2019.
 He joined the club despite being injured, in an effort to regain fitness.
 On 24 April 2019, however, he returned to parent club Sheffield United after he had failed to regain fitness.
 He made no appearances for Gillingham during his three months at the club.

 Return to Northampton Town

-Holmes re-joined Northampton on an "appearance related contract" on 2 November 2020, having spent time training with the club to regain fitness.
+Holmes rejoined Northampton on an "appearance related contract" on 2 November 2020, having spent time training with the club to regain fitness.